copsTvFan/cops-episode-guide/guide.md

 **Philadelphia, PA 4**

 - (10:37 PM Suspicious Vehicle) Patrol Officer Jim Ryan is a second generation cop, his dad was one, he always wanted to be one and is lucky enough to fulfill what he wanted when he was a kid.
 Patrol Officer Walter David spots a car going very fast, then slow.
+Purse-snatcher
+- convenience-store shootings
-Purse-snatcher; convenience-store shootings; car theft.
+- car theft.

 ## CP-523